 5. Look for other cash-back opportunities

-If you have a cash-back credit card that issues higher rewards for certain categories at certain times of year, check their calendar and consider timing your appliance purchase for then.
+If you have a cash-back credit card that issues higher rewards for certain categories at certain times of year, check the program calendar and consider timing your appliance purchase for then.
 Or check whether a retailer offers a credit card with cash back on the appliance you want to purchase.
 Then do the math: Would the price they offer plus those rewards make buying there more worth it than buying elsewhere?

 Shopping portals may also offer deals or rebates, and airline shopping portals offer miles for purchases.
 If your frequent-flier miles are about to expire, buying something you were going to anyway via the carrier’s shopping portal may extend your rewards’ expiration date—and give you a chance to earn more.